timjogorman/RicherEventDescription/guidelines.md

 link pronouns and subsequent mentions, so linking an EVENT to a subsequent reference to the narrative container is acceptable as well.

-That said, because of the nature of the notes, \textbf{TLINKs should never link items in sections with differing SECTIONTIME.
+That said, because of the nature of the notes, **TLINKs should never link items in sections with differing SECTIONTIME.